GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 #### Update Site Registration

-API used to update a current registration.
+If something changes in a pre-registered client, you can use this API to update your client in the OP.

 Request: